nmallekav/Pokemon-Information/README.md

 # Pokemon-Information
-This API gives information on different pokemon through the user requesting the information through a localhost.
+This API gives information on different pokemon through the user requesting the information with a localhost.